Who is my advisor?

 Where can I publish my poems and fiction?

 The magazine Poets and Writers is a good place to start looking; its classified section always has a list of contests and manuscript requests.
-Check the bulletin boards near Dr. Richardson's office for announcements and discuss possible opportunities with Ms. Weeks, Mr. Ely, and Dr. Martin.
+Check the bulletin boards near Dr. Richardson's office for announcements and discuss possible opportunities with Ms. Weeks, and Dr. Martin.